leah-jala/Portfolio-Project-One/README.md

 ### Make contact page

--Expected: The background image, and all content is responsive from screen-sizes 300px and up.
+- Expected: The background image, and all content is responsive from screen-sizes 300px and up.
     - Result: True
 There are no other links in this page in the main content.

 ### Commit page
--Expected: The background image, and all content is responsive from screen-sizes 300px and up.
+- Expected: The background image, and all content is responsive from screen-sizes 300px and up.
     - Result: True, but some of the image rendering in the main content/grid setion is not ideally sized.
 I think it fits into an "Even better if" category at this late stage of the project and I will fix it if I have the time.
 Otherwise, I will fix it after project submission.

 ### Events